 Park Planning Documents

-Parks and Facilities Master Plan
+Park and Facilities Master Plan (2010)

-The Parks and Facilities Master Plan provides a road map for providing high quality parks and recreation facilities for residents and visitors to the City of Napa.
+The Park and Facilities Master Plan provides a road map for providing high quality parks and recreation facilities for residents and visitors to the City of Napa.
 This plan includes a detailed examination of existing park sites and recreation facilities, providing the basis for an in-depth community discussion and analysis of the needs and priorities of park users.
-Community involvement in the planning process has built momentum and support for parks and recreation services as a key factor in Napa’s quality of life.
-The resulting recommendations lay out a path to a first-class park and recreation system that realizes the personal, community, economic, and environmental benefits of parks and recreation.
+The community involvement in the planning process has built momentum and support for parks and recreation services as a key factor in Napa’s quality of life.
+The resulting recommendations lay out a path to a first-class park and recreation system that realizes the personal, community, economic and environmental benefits of parks and recreation.
 Recognizing that this path will not be straight or short, the plan provides tools to guide decision making and project implementation over the next fifteen years and beyond.

-Park Master Plans
+Park Specific Master Plans

-John F. Kennedy Park Master Plan
+- John F. Kennedy Park Master Plan (2015)

-The 2010 Citywide Parks and Facilities Master plan identified John F. Kennedy Park as a signature recreational facility and recommended an individual site master plan to consider additional amenities for the park as a first phase project.
+- The 2010 Citywide Parks and Facilities Master plan identified John F. Kennedy Park as a signature recreational facility and recommended an individual site master plan to consider additional amenities for the park as a first phase project.
 The updated site master plan was not intended to redesign the entire park but enhance existing spaces and modify areas to meet the needs of the community.

-The master plan is a tool that can be utilized for discussions on budgets, funding and phasing.
+- The master plan is a tool that can be utilized for discussions on budgets, funding and phasing.
 Strategies for implementation include phasing that correlates with use zones as outlined in the master plan.
 By phasing implementation, improvements can be performed as funding becomes available.
 A variety of funding strategies are recommended including approaches such as self-sustaining sports facilities that generate revenue as well as targeting non-traditional grant funds.

-Garfield Park is situated on approximately 14.4 acres in northeast Napa and is home to the Napa Little League complex, a playground, and approximately 6 acres of undeveloped open space.
+- Garfield Park is situated on approximately 14.4 acres in northeast Napa and is home to the Napa Little League complex, a playground, and approximately 6 acres of undeveloped open space.
 Garfield Park provides neighborhood residents with access to open space while also serving as an essential facility for many of the community’s youth baseball leagues.